Engineering Project A (ELEC4710)

 Faculty/department permission required?

 Unit of study rules

-36 credits of 3rd year units of study
+36 credits of at least 3rd year units of study

 Study this unit outside a degree

 If you wish to undertake one or more units of study (subjects) for your own interest but not towards a degree, you may enrol in single units as a non-award student.

 If you are from another Australian tertiary institution you may be permitted to underake cross-institutional study in one or more units of study at the University of Sydney.